The 1 Pelvic Floor Exercise Everyone Should Do (It's Not a Kegel)

 Diaphragmatic breathing can be done in any position and during most activities that allow you to breathe calmly.

-The Power of Your Breath
+The Power of Pelvic Floor Breathing Exercises

 Diaphragmatic breathing is the best way to do this.
 Also, everyone needs to breathe, so it’s already part of your daily routine.
-It’s gentle and safe for everyone to do, and it gives you A LOT of information about your body, your pelvic floor, and your tension holding patterns.
+It’s gentle and safe for everyone to do, and it gives you A LOT of information about your body, your pelvic floor, and your tension-holding patterns.

-It may seem easy and natural, but it’s worth spending the time to make sure you are using this breathing technique properly to get the most benefit for your pelvic floor.
-Follow these simple steps:
+This breathing exercise may seem easy and natural, but it’s worth spending the time to make sure you are using the diaphragmatic breathing technique properly to get the most benefit for your pelvic floor.